Marlborough Sounds Future Access Study

 In addition to the emerging preferred options, Government required Council to also identify pathways that recognise the future risks of significant events such as storms, earthquakes and sea level rise.
 These pathways deliver the lowest level of service Council is willing to provide, while still delivering safe transport solutions and access in and out of the Sounds.
 These are referred to as ‘hazard adaptation pathways.’

-Following the second phase of public engagement in June-July 2023, the project team has finalised a programme business case to support the funding plan for a safe and resilient transport system for the Marlborough Sounds.
-The business case has been sent to Waka Kotahi for consideration for financial assistance with a response expected in December 2023.
+Following the second phase of public engagement in June-July 2023, the project team finalised a programme business case to support the funding plan for a safe and resilient transport system for the Marlborough Sounds.
+The business case was sent to NZTA Waka Kotahi

 Go to the 2023 Public Engagement - MSFAS page